 Stephen Zralek is a problem solver.
 Having practiced over 20 years, he is a commercial litigator who focuses on intellectual property, business and entertainment disputes.
 Clients seek Stephen’s advice as a result of his experience in the courtroom, his creative problem solving, his tenacity and his engaging approach.
 His personal philosophy is "Do great work, and take care of people."

-Stephen has dedicated his career to helping clients resolve complex disputes involving class actions, copyrights, trademarks, rights of publicity, trade secrets, non-compete violations, defamation, domain disputes, and disputes in the business and entertainment arenas.
-Stephen routinely appears in federal court, chancery court and the Tennessee Business Court, at both the trial and appellate level.
+Stephen has dedicated his career to helping clients resolve and avoid complex disputes involving class actions, copyrights, trademarks, patents, rights of publicity, trade secrets, non-compete violations, defamation and domain disputes, as well as disputes in the business and entertainment arenas.
+Stephen routinely appears in Federal Court, Chancery Court and the Tennessee Business Court, at both the trial and appellate level.

 Upon graduating from law school, Stephen served as a judicial clerk to the Honorable Thomas A. Wiseman, Jr., of the U.S. District Court for the Middle District of Tennessee.